 You have a few important options when it comes to your webcam frame.

 First, 16:9 or 4:3?
 These are the two most popular frame aspect ratios, with 16:9 being more common.
 The choice comes down to your personal preference.
 Go 16:9 for a wider, rectangular look, or choose 4:3 for a taller ‘box’ view.
-One advanced option to consider later is a greenscreen bar, which features only a bottom border – but we’ll leave that conversation for a future blog post.
+Later on, you may want to explore advanced webcam options like a greenscreen bar, or even using image masks to change your webcam shape!
+But those are topics for another blog post…

-Next, animated or not?
+Next you’ll need to decide if your webcam is animated or static.
 Most professional cam frames come in both variations.
 In our opinion, you can’t really go wrong either way.
-Static (ie, unanimated) frames provide a clean, streamlined look, ideal for competitive gaming and esports.
-Animations add energy and personality, a great idea for energetic, upbeat broadcasters.
-A word of warning though: if you choose animated, make sure the animations are subtle and/or minimal.
+Static (i.e., unanimated) frames provide a clean, streamlined look, ideal for competitive gaming and esports.
+Animations add energy and personality — a great idea for energetic, upbeat broadcasters.
+A word of warning though; if you choose animated, make sure the animations are subtle and/or minimal.
 The last thing you want is flashy animations distracting viewers from gameplay and your beautiful face.

 Since webcams don’t require many advanced settings, it’s super easy to add them as overlays with OBS Studio, Streamlabs OBS, and StreamElements (OBS.Live).
 Let’s run through the steps briefly.